vishnugamini/NumberMystery/README.md

-# Guess the Number
+# NumberMystery

-Guess the Number is a simple game where the player tries to guess a randomly generated number within a specified range.
+NumberMystery is a simple game where the player tries to guess a randomly generated number within a specified range.
 The game provides feedback to help the player make educated guesses and encourages them to find the correct number with the fewest attempts.

 ## Features